Britain First: Misleading media

 Britain First has also attracted derision and condemnation for social media posts.
 These included a post which falsely labelled Afghanistan's first female police officer, who was murdered by the Taliban, as a terrorist, and posts falsely linking the burqa and terrorism.
-In March 2015 an American veteran stated his intention to sue for libel after the group shared a 'photoshopped' image of him.
+In March 2015, an American veteran stated his intention to sue for libel after the group shared a 'photoshopped' image of him.
 In the original image, the veteran was holding a sign reading "Boycott bigotry"; in the version shared by Britain First the sign reads, "Boycott bigotry and kill all non-Muslims".
 Britain First also received criticism for posing for a photograph with naval cadets in Nottingham, and then adding a caption falsely claiming that their activists were protecting the children.

 In addition to this, Britain First publishes media falsely labelling Muslims, who happened to be protesting against Islamophobia and bigotry, celebrating cricket results, or not even there, as "extremists".

 Furthermore, Britain First's Facebook page has attracted the attention of news outlets because of its misleading and inciteful content relating to Muslims.
-According to The Guardian, "[T]hey included one comparing Muslim immigrants to animals, another labeling the group's leaders "Islamophobic and proud", and videos created to incite hateful comments against Muslims."
+According to The Guardian, "[T]hey included one comparing Muslim immigrants to animals, another labelling the group's leaders 'Islamophobic and proud', and videos created to incite hateful comments against Muslims."